cse110-sp21-group34/cse110-sp21-group34/admin/team.md

 ## Team Values

 ### We are Equinox!
 ✅ At Equinox, we believe that applications should be both safe and easy for the user.
-By stepping into our users' shoes, we are creating this app to make the process of Digital Bullet Journalling as simple as it could be.
-By focusing on UI/UX Design and Quality Control first and foremost, we belive we could engineer a stunning app.
+By stepping into our users' shoes, we are developing this app to have an extremely intuitive design to make the process of Bullet Journalling as simple as it could be.
+By focusing on UI/UX Design and Quality Control first and foremost, we believe we could engineer a stunning app.

 ✅ We believe in pushing our talents and capabilites much further than we have ever pushed for the benefit of our entire team.